Edinburgh-College-of-Art/dynamic-web-design/docs/_lectures/IntroAndFormsWithF3.md

 </table>
 ```

-Here, between the _<repeat>_ tags, we have a table row with two cells.
+Here, between the `<repeat>` tags, we have a table row with two cells.
 Attributes of the opening tag are _group_ and _value_.
 The group is set to an F3 variable that contains an array; the value is used to create an F3 variable (record) that will hold one of the array members each time round the loop.
 The array contains associative pairs, each with keys name and colour.
-The expression trim(@record.name) simply takes the name element in the current record and trims any leading or trailing white space from it.
-So this repeat loops through the array, and for each element in it produces a row in the HTML table that puts the name and the colour into separate cells, as you can see in SimpleExample by using the _dataView_ route (URL ending in _FFF-SimpleExample/dataView_) \-- this HTML is from the template _dataView.htm_l.
+The expression trim (`@record.name`) simply takes the name element in the current record and trims any leading or trailing white space from it.
+So this repeat loops through the array, and for each element in it produces a row in the HTML table that puts the name and the colour into separate cells, as you can see in SimpleExample by using the `dataView` route (URL ending in _FFF-SimpleExample/dataView_) -- this HTML is from the template `dataView.html`.

 We can take advantage of any features of HTML that we like, so for instance if we had a URL in the database then, rather than just printing it out, it's easy to make it into a clickable link.
 We could also of course style this page by simply adding any required id or class attributes and some CSS styles or a link to a stylesheet.
 Since the data we are displaying on the page we are creating here is tabular data, it makes sense to use a table to present it, but instead we could generate a whole series of DIVs etc. if we wanted.
 Then we would certainly want to use CSS for formatting -- we could even, if we wanted, write PHP code to generate or adapt CSS dynamically, so that things would be formatted differently in different circumstances.